microsoft/durabletask-python/README.md

 ### Running E2E tests

 The E2E (end-to-end) tests require a sidecar process to be running.
-You can run a sidecar process using the following `docker` command (assumes you have Docker installed on your local system.)
+You can use the Dapr sidecar for this or run a Durable Task test sidecar using the following `docker` command:

 ```sh
 docker run --name durabletask-sidecar -p 4001:4001 --env 'DURABLETASK_SIDECAR_LOGLEVEL=Debug' --rm cgillum/durabletask-sidecar:latest start --backend Emulator